Post Top Ad

 Fighting Malaria in Ethiopia: My Ground-Level Journey in the Somali Region

-I'm Ahmed Suane, a public health professional, and while my career has taken me across Ethiopia, my journey in the Somali Region stands out.
-Here, the fight against malaria is measured not only by statistics but by the powerful human stories of those affected.
+As Regional Laboratory Advisor and Quality Manager at the Somali Regional Public Health Laboratory and Research Directorate, I’ve witnessed firsthand how the fight against malaria goes beyond statistics to the powerful human stories of resilience.
 Working on the MDTA project—funded by PMI through USAID and implemented by ICAP—was a transformative experience.
-Through our efforts to strengthen malaria diagnosis, I gained a new understanding of the core principles of effective healthcare.
+Through our efforts to strengthen malaria diagnosis, I gained a deeper appreciation for the core principles of effective healthcare and the collective strength of communities on the front lines.

 The vast, harsh landscape of the Somali Region poses unique challenges.
 Malaria is a persistent threat, but by partnering with the Somali Regional Health Bureau, we were able to dive deep, uncover critical gaps, and craft solutions that made a tangible difference.